 Fidan is an Accredited Family Law Specialist and a director of the firm.
-She is currently a finalist for Family Law Partner of the Year at the Lawyers Weekly Partner of the Year Awards 2021.
+She is currently a finalist for Partner of the Year at the Lawyers Weekly Partner of the Year Awards 2021 in the category of Family Law and at the Lawyers Weekly Women in Law Awards 2021 she is a finalist for Partner of the Year in the SME Law category.

 Fidan has been practicing exclusively in the area of family law since her admission in 2003.
 She has successfully represented clients in all areas of family law including parenting, property, de facto and same sex relationships, spouse maintenance and child support applications.